 - 7 Dashi fence alternatives in the yard

 - Grass.
-Grass is a natural material, you can make it yourself or buy it from a local logging farm. …
+The grass is a natural material; you can make it yourself or buy it from a local logging farm. …

 - stone.
 The stone wall does not require mortar, so you can easily install it and make changes as needed. …

 Concrete is the safest material for fence posts, especially when there is sand.
 Gravel may be okay in dense, clay-heavy soil, but only concrete can make the fence post stuck in place in looser soil.